Code-Institute-Submissions/flux-time/README.md

 1. I want my first impression of the site's design to be positive.

     1. Upon entering the site, users are automatically greeted with a clean, modern, flat aesthetic and hero illustrations.
-    2. Colours are complimentary and pleasing.
+    2. Colours are complementary and pleasing.
     3. Text is easy to read.
     4. Anchor links in the menu make it easy to navigate between different sections of the site.